vmware-archive/PCF_AWS_StartStop/README.md

 Setup:

 1. Ensure a keypair named "bosh" doesn't already exist - If it does you'll need to delete it.
+Code has been added in the bootstrap to delete a "bosh" keypair if it exists
 2. Create a keypair (opsmgr would be good - but doesn't have to be)
 3. Add Key to your local mac (avoids having to do ssh -i <key> everytime you connect to AWS)
   $ ssh-add ~/.ssh/your-key.pem